Four Horsemen of the Apocalypse (blackjack): Legacy

 The four originators of Blackjack's Basic Strategy went on with their lives away from casinos and gambling, dedicating themselves to scientific research, teaching and business.

 But their work caused an immediate sensation in gambling research as well as among professional gamblers.
 MIT Professor of Mathematics Edward O. Thorp tested their strategy on the university's IBM computers and found it to be accurate "within a couple of hundredths of a percentage point."
 Thorp went on to formulate the first strong card counting strategy and tested it in actual casino play, in trips he took to Las Vegas, often accompanied by Claude Shannon, who is sometimes referred to as "father of information theory".

-The existence of a casino-beating system spread throughout the American gambling and casino circles, and in 1962, E. O. Thorp published his "seminal" work Beat The Dealer, widely considered to be the original Blackjack manual.
+The existence of a casino-beating system spread throughout the American gambling and casino circles, and in 1962, E. O. Thorp published his work Beat The Dealer, widely considered to be the original Blackjack advantage-playing manual.
 The book sold over 700,000 copies and earned a place in the New York Times bestseller list.
 The publication and subsequent notoriety of the book was the cause at the time behind many casinos changing the rules and conditions of how Blackjack was offered – for example, they stopped dealing single-deck Blackjack down to the last card.
 After players began complaining, most casinos went back to the previous rules and conditions.
 The tables were soon full of casual gamblers who believed that by they could now "beat the house," even though most of them never strictly followed Thorp's "complicated," two-parallel-counts system, or even the simpler systems that subsequently appeared, such as High-Low, and the casinos started winning more money than before Thorp's book had appeared.

 Thorp's work in turn inspired the research and the exploits of professional blackjack players such as Stanford Wong, Ken Uston, and the MIT Blackjack Teams of the 1990s, as well as many others.